 Our work in the Za'atari camp has started and we'll soon also be working with refugee children in the towns and villages that surround it.
 We have a child-friendly 'Safe Space' set up and we are working with local Jordanian and Syrian volunteers to deliver our 'DEALS' programme - which is a methodology we specialise in.
 It's a way of giving children an informal education and building their resilience to cope with the upheaval and trauma they've experienced.

-Although the camp is a refuge from the violence in Syria, it is a dangerous place for children to live and most of them don't go to school - that's something we're tackling by training teachers, providing safe transprt to and from the schoools and providing 'Back to School Kits' for the students.
+Although the camp is a refuge from the violence in Syria, it is a dangerous place for children to live in and most of them don't go to school - that's something we're tackling by training teachers, providing safe transport to and from the schools and providing 'Back to School Kits' for the students.

 If and when it is safe enough for the children and their families to return to Syria, our projects will follow them back home and help them reintegrate back into their schools and communities.

 We work with a number of local organisations in Jordan:

 Sareeh Charity Association

 Kitim Charity Association

 Please support our Children of Syria Appeal.

 “We were inside the car waiting for my Dad when the rocket fell...
 I recognised his boots”